 House of Yes

-See what the fuss is about in this wild and weird night club with people hanging from the rafters, or aerialists, circus performers, dancers, body painters, and more from local artists Kae Burke and Anya Sapozhnikova who created this eclectic club.
+See what the fuss is about in this wild and weird nightclub with people hanging from the rafters, or aerialists, circus performers, dancers, body painters, and more from local artists Kae Burke and Anya Sapozhnikova who created this eclectic club.

 This next cool and unique thing to do in Brooklyn requires you to hop on a subway for a hidden art installation in the underground of Brooklyn.

-The artist Bill Brand created a large scale, 300-foot zoetrope so you can see it as a viewer as the train is moving.
-This under the radar gem is really one of a kind.
+The artist Bill Brand created a large-scale, 300-foot zoetrope so you can see it as a viewer as the train is moving.
+This under-the-radar gem is really one of a kind.
 Believe it or not, Masstransiscope has been around since 1980 and has been restored twice.

 To see Masstransiscope get on any train leaving Dekalb Avenue subway station towards Manhattan and look out the right-hand side of the windows as you take off.